 - Comprehensive wellness approaches that allow for participation in recreational activities, yoga, and mindfulness training

-Some individuals benefit from participation in a transitional living program.
+Some individuals benefit from participation in a transitional living services.
 It features less supervision than residential care but more assistance than independent living.
-Many program participants find that jumping from a structured residential program to full-on independence is too great when coping with a co-occurring disorder.
+Many services participants find that jumping from a structured residential services to full-on independence is too great when coping with a co-occurring disorder.
 The goal of this phase of treatment is to help residents develop healthy independence.

 Targeting Lasting Sobriety and Independence

 At Rose Hill Center Holly MI, we focus on individuals, not their mental illnesses or addictions.
-As part of our Co-Occurring Rehabilitation Program, our alcohol addiction treatment program will help residents progress toward lasting stability.
+As part of our Co-Occurring Rehabilitation Services, our alcohol addiction treatment services will help residents progress toward lasting stability.

 We don’t believe in a universal, “one-size-fits-all” approach to alcohol addiction treatment.
 Alcohol use disorders, in particular, are highly personal conditions.
 No two cases are exactly alike.
 For this reason, we firmly believe that the resident’s mental health history and present condition both factor into his or her treatment path.